Claude's partner inside Claude Code · v0.13.2 · Apache 2.0

 Tier 1 — local service.
 Stdio MCP, localhost daemons.
 Probed once at SessionStart, cached for the session.

 Tier 2 — network service.
 Remote MCP, HTTP APIs.
-Only on /maude:remind-me --deep or session-end where cost is acceptable.
+Only at session-end (/maude:rest / /maude:save to a registered destination) where cost is acceptable.

 Tier 3 — ephemeral session context.
 Refer-only; dies at session end.